baihacker/pe/README.md

 See [example.c](https://github.com/baihacker/pe/blob/master/example/example.c) for quick start.

 ## File list:
-* pe: Including all the files except pe_config and pe.hpp.
+* pe: Including all the implementation files.
 * pe.hpp: The file for generating precompile header.
+It only includes pe.
 * pe_algo: Algorithms.
 * pe_array: An array implementation with compiling time dimension length.
 The element count can be more than the limit of int32 and you can specify customized allocator.
 * pe_base: Some pre-including headers.
 Some macros and typedef.
 Some basic inline functions.